-- (c) Overseeing the overall composition of the Board in terms of the appropriate size and mix of skills, the balance between Executive Directors, Non-Executive Directors and Independent Directors and other core competencies required. - (d) To recommend and assess the nominees for directorship, nominees for Board Committees membership as well as nominees for CEO or key senior officers or Company Secretary.
-This includes assessing the Directors and CEO or key senior officers or Company Secretary proposed for re-appointment/re-election, where applicable, before an application is submitted to Bank Negara Malaysia ("BNM").
-The NC will be the main contact point of the Company with BNM for the application process. - (e) To recommend to the Board the removal of a Director or CEO or Company Secretary if he/she is ineffective, errant or negligent in discharging his/her responsibilities. - (f) To develop and review the criteria to assess the independence of its Independent Directors and undertake assessment to determine whether the Independent Director can continue to be independent in character and judgement and free from associations or circumstances that may impair the exercise of his independent judgment. - (g) To ensure directors, CEO and Company Secretary are assessed under the Fit and Proper requirements at time of appointment, on an annual basis or as and when circumstance changed that may affect the ability to meet the minimum requirements. - (h) To assist the Board in the regular review of succession plans for the Board/Board committees. - (i) To review the Fit and Proper Policy and the list of key responsible persons of the Company to ensure that the list is comprehensive and has taken into account all key positions within the Company. - (j) To ensure that all directors undergo appropriate induction programs and regularly review the training needs for Directors to ensure the Directors received continuous training. - (k) To review the appointment of the key senior officers as well as their annual performance evaluation and to recommend to the Board the removal of the key senior officers if they are ineffective, errant and negligent in discharging their responsibilities.
+- (c) Overseeing the overall composition of the Board in terms of the appropriate size and mix of skills, the balance between Executive Directors, Non-Executive Directors and Independent Directors and other core competencies required. - (d) To recommend and assess the nominees for directorship, nominees for Board Committees membership as well as nominees for CEO or senior management or Company Secretary.
+This includes assessing the Directors and CEO or senior management or Company Secretary proposed for re-appointment/re-election, where applicable, before an application is submitted to Bank Negara Malaysia ("BNM").
+The NC will be the main contact point of the Company with BNM for the application process. - (e) To recommend to the Board the removal of a Director or CEO or Company Secretary if he/she is ineffective, errant or negligent in discharging his/her responsibilities. - (f) To develop and review the criteria to assess the independence of its Independent Directors and undertake assessment to determine whether the Independent Director can continue to be independent in character and judgement and free from associations or circumstances that may impair the exercise of his independent judgment. - (g) To ensure directors, CEO, senior management and Company Secretary are assessed under the Fit and Proper requirements at time of appointment, on an annual basis or as and when circumstance changed that may affect the ability to meet the minimum requirements. - (h) To assist the Board in the regular review of succession plans for the Board/Board committees. - (i) To review the list of key responsible persons of the Company to ensure that the list is comprehensive and has taken into account all key positions within the Company. - (j) To ensure that all directors undergo appropriate induction programs and regularly review the training needs for Directors to ensure the Directors received continuous training. - (k) To review the appointment of the senior management as well as their annual performance evaluation and to recommend to the Board the removal of the senior management if they are ineffective, errant and negligent in discharging their responsibilities.